vuejs/vitepress/docs/en/guide/migration-from-vitepress-0.md

 - `sidebar` option has changed its structure.
   - `children` key is now named `items`.
-  - Top level item may not contain `link` at the moment.
+  - Top-level items may not contain `link` at the moment.
 We're planning to bring it back.
 - `repo`, `repoLabel`, `docsDir`, `docsBranch`, `editLinks`, `editLinkText` are removed in favor of more flexible api.
-  - For adding GitHub link with icon to the nav, use [Social Links](../reference/default-theme-nav#navigation-links) feature.
+  - For adding GitHub link(s) with icon(s) to the nav, use the [Social Links](../reference/default-theme-nav#navigation-links) feature.
-  - For adding "Edit this page" feature, use [Edit Link](../reference/default-theme-edit-link) feature.
+  - For adding "Edit this page" feature, use the [Edit Link](../reference/default-theme-edit-link) feature.
-- `lastUpdated` option is now split into `config.lastUpdated` and `themeConfig.lastUpdatedText`.
+- The `lastUpdated` option is now split into `config.lastUpdated` and `themeConfig.lastUpdatedText`.
 - `carbonAds.carbon` is changed to `carbonAds.code`.

 ## Frontmatter Config

-- `home: true` option has changed to `layout: home`.
-Also, many Homepage related settings have been modified to provide additional features.
+- The `home: true` option has changed to `layout: home`.
+In addition, many Homepage-related settings have been modified to provide additional features.
 See [Home Page guide](../reference/default-theme-home-page) for details.
-- `footer` option is moved to [`themeConfig.footer`](../reference/default-theme-config#footer).
+- The `footer` option has moved to [`themeConfig.footer`](../reference/default-theme-config#footer).